THAT TRANSLATES INTO

 Respiratory therapists deliver care that helps people manage a wide range of breathing problems caused by disease, accident, or illness.
 Whenever and wherever breathing is an issue, respiratory therapists are there to provide care.
 Respiratory therapists work in hospitals or other acute care settings or are employed in clinics, physicians’ offices, or skilled nursing facilities.
 The respiratory therapy program prepares graduates who can demonstrate the attitudes, skills, and knowledge relevant to their role as registered respiratory therapists.
 Respiratory Therapists apply scientific principles to prevent, identify, and treat acute or chronic dysfunction of the cardiopulmonary system.
 Respiratory care includes the assessment, treatment, management, control, diagnostic evaluation, education, and care of patients with deficiencies of the cardiopulmonary system.

-The Respiratory Therapy program is offered in a distance learning format in two locations in Vermont in collaboration with CCV and healthcare providers at various locales.
 Under instructor supervision, students provide patient care in a variety of healthcare settings in VT, NY, and NH.
 All students are required to travel to hospital sites at a distance from their local site.

 Graduates are eligible to apply to take the Therapist Multiple-Choice Examination offered by the National Board for Respiratory Care.